 Please note that it may not be always possible for your customer to join an ESOL course straight away and they may need to wait for a place on a suitable course.

 There are lots of ways to practise English while they are waiting for an assessment or for a place on a course.

 ESOL Advice Sessions

 Watch the video which explains the assessment at an ESOL Advice session.
-We follow the same process in Manchester, Rochdale, Salford, Bury, Tameside, Oldham and Trafford.
+We follow the same process in Manchester, Rochdale, Salford, Bury, Oldham, Trafford, Stockport and Bolton.
 You only need ONE assessment for any of the ESOL courses in these areas of Greater Manchester.